omarespejel/monero-starknet-atomic-swap/SECURITY.md

 The Monero integration is at demo level and not suitable for production use.
 A full production wallet integration would require implementing complete CLSAG signing, key image handling, change outputs, and multi-output transactions.

 ### Known Limitations

+**Race Condition Vulnerability**

+A protocol-level race condition exists between secret revelation on Starknet and cross-chain transaction confirmation.
+When a party reveals the secret `t` on Starknet, they immediately receive tokens.
+However, if the corresponding Monero transaction fails or experiences a blockchain reorganization, funds may be at risk.

+The September 2025 Monero network experienced an 18-block reorganization (approximately 36 minutes), demonstrating that this is not a theoretical concern.
+In such scenarios, a party could receive tokens on one chain while the transaction on the other chain is reverted, resulting in fund loss or double-spending.

+**Mitigation Strategy (Planned)**

+Priority 0 mitigations include implementing a two-phase unlock mechanism with a grace period.
+After secret revelation, tokens would not transfer immediately.
+Instead, a grace period of two hours would allow time for cross-chain confirmation.
+Only after the grace period expires would tokens transfer to the unlocker.

+Additional mitigations include enforcing a minimum timelock of three hours and implementing a watchtower service for production deployments.
+These mitigations are planned for version 0.8.0.

+**Current Status**

+The protocol is suitable for testnet use and low-value swaps (under $100) with documented warnings.
+Production deployment requires implementation of the race condition mitigations.

+**Other Limitations**

 The protocol is designed for testnet use only and has not been deployed to mainnet.
 The implementation assumes a trusted setup for the second generator point `Y`, though this could be replaced with hash-to-curve in a future version.